sqlxpert/sqlxpert.github.io/_posts/2025-05-17-idempotence-doing-it-more-than-once.md

 ### Five AWS Services, Compared

 The five services all take different approaches to idempotence.
 Within AWS, the left hand did not know what the right hand was doing.
 EC2, the oldest of the five, and AWS Backup, the newest, handle idempotence well.
-The three services launched in between fall short.
+The three services launched in-between fall short.

 ### Why Do We Care about AWS Inconsistencies?